Amalfi Coast Bucket List: 25 Best Things to Do

 3. Take a Boat Tour Along the Coast

-If there’s one paid experience I’d prioritize on the Amalfi Coast, it’s a boat tour.
-From the water, you understand the scale of everything — the cliffs rise higher, the towns look more dramatically positioned, and you discover sea caves, hidden beaches, and coastline that simply can’t be seen from the road.
-Most tours cover the Emerald Grotto, the Furore Fjord, hidden coves, and sea arches.
-A private boat gives you the freedom to swim wherever you want; a shared tour is more affordable and still extraordinary.
+If there is one paid experience to prioritize on the Amalfi Coast, make it a boat tour.
+From the water, the cliffs rise higher, the towns look more dramatically positioned, and you can reach sea caves, hidden beaches, and coastline that cannot be seen properly from the road.
+A private boat gives you the most freedom; a shared tour is more affordable and still gives you the essential coast-from-the-water perspective.

-Book at least 1–2 weeks in advance in summer.
+Choose your date early in summer, especially if you want a small boat or a morning departure.
 Book a private Amalfi Coast boat tour here.
 See shared boat tour options here.

 The boat tour — the one experience that makes everything else on this list make sense from a completely new angle.